yaal-coop/sheraf/doc/source/tutorial/fts.rst

 Name search
 -----------

-Let us start with a simple problem, and consider we have a cowboy database, and we need to be able to search in their names:
+Consider a simple problem: we have a cowboy database, and we need to be able to search in their names:

-- We do not have to understand a whole natural languale like English, because proper nouns won't appear in a dictionnary.
+- We do not have to understand a whole natural language like English, because proper nouns won't appear in a dictionnary.
-  In that case it seems useless to deal with stemming or lemmatization.
+  Also each name stands for a unique person, and there is no name synonyms.
+In that case it seems useless to deal with **stemming or lemmatization**.
-- We can avoid using pertinence algorithms since the search documents (i.e. the name and location) are very small.
-We can consider our search queries will be indexed maximum once for each cowboy.
+- We can consider our search queries will be indexed maximum once for each cowboy.
+Thus, we can avoid using **pertinence algorithms**.
 - We just want to find approximate matches, so case and accents won't matter.
+Thus, we can use **alphabet reduction techniques**.
-- However we do want to allow users to mispell cowboy names.
+- We want to allow users to misspell cowboy names, so we might want to use **typo correction algorithms**.

+Let us start with a simple implementation:

 .. code-block:: python